-In 1997, Janet earned her CTR certificate and became a CTR.
-She started attending Florida Cancer Registrars Association (FCRA) and National Cancer Registrars Association (NCRA) meetings.
+In 1997, Janet earned her ODS certificate and became a ODS-C. She started attending Florida Cancer Registrars Association (FCRA) and National Cancer Registrars Association (NCRA) meetings.
 She read or attended every educational program available and developed a fierce network of fellow registrars, calling on them to help her learn.
 She will forever be grateful for the numerous registrars who were so patient with her early on in her career and answered so many of her questions!
 They would be the first of her many teachers in this field, but most importantly they became people she would consider life-long friends.

 Janet not only joined FCRA but also served on the board in multiple positions and in 2006 was elected president of that organization.
 But she didn’t stop there!
 From 2011 to 2018, she was editor of the FCRA newsletter, the “SunTimes.”
 When she moved to Tennessee, Janet joined the Tennessee Oncology Data Analysts Association (TODAA) and served on their nominating committee from 2013 to 2019.
 Currently, she is the NCRA Professional Development Board Director.